12 min read

 Putting it all together: annual compensation examples

 Base: $60/hr × 40 hrs = $2,400/week.
-OT: $90/hr × 10 hrs = $900/week.
+OT: $90/hr × 10 offered OT hrs = $900/week.
 Weekly gross wages: $3,300.
-Per diem: $95/day × 5 days = $475/week tax-free.
+Per diem: $95/day × 5 eligible days = $475/week if the assignment qualifies.
 Annual wages (48 weeks): $158,400.
-Annual per diem (47 weeks): $22,325 tax-free.
-Total compensation: $180,725.
+Annual per-diem payments (47 weeks): $22,325 before tax treatment is determined.
+Scenario total before tax treatment: $180,725.

 Example 2 — Non-union electrician, DFW DC build, local worker: